Frasier writer clears up decades-old plot hole ahead of new reboot

 “That whole highfalutin, chivalrous thing he’ll play when he’s trying to get a woman interested, I don’t know if people would be offended by that as much as they find it ham fisted.”

-The reboot of Frasier is scheduled to premiere its first two episodes on Paramount+ on 12 October, followed by a weekly release of new episodes every Thursday – international releases will drop the following day.
+The reboot of Frasier is scheduled to premiere its first two episodes on Paramount+ in the UK on 13 October, followed by a weekly release of new episodes every Thursday.

 CBS will later broadcast the first two episodes on 17 October.